Li11iana/PyCitySchools/README.md

 ![Summary_data](https://github.com/Li11iana/PyCitySchools/blob/main/Resources/Images/Summary_data.png)

 ### 4. Establishing subset for specific analysis
-The method used in the section before (*describe*) can be used for specific subsets of the data, in order to evaluate if there are significant differences.
+The method used in the section before (*describe*) can be used for specific subsets of the data, to evaluate if there are significant differences.
 In the image below the method *describe* is used to analyze the statistical parameters only for the rows where Grade = 9.
 Specific rows and columns can be displayed, and statistical parameters can be applied to these subsets.

 ![Summary_data_9grade](https://github.com/Li11iana/PyCitySchools/blob/main/Resources/Images/Summary_data_9grade.png)

-Specific rows and columns can be display, an statistical parameters can

 ### 5. Comparing subsets of data
 Using filters and subgroups comparison between different factors is facilitated.
 For this project it was shown that public schools have a higher average budget than charter schools, with $872625.65 as the charter school average budget and $ 911195.56 for public schools.